Tiyenti/Tiyenti.github.io/_posts/2022-08-26-ttt-iidx-entrymodel-problems.md

-Now, I also haven't thorougly tested this new program, and I already encoutered one apparent bug where a key started holding itself down, but I think I know why that happened and have already updated the code to hopefully prevent that. {% include footnote.html footnote="I was only checking 1 byte of the recieved data at the time, so the input probably just arrived at the same time as something else and got dropped.
+Now, I also haven't thorougly tested this new program, and I already encoutered one apparent bug where a key started holding itself down, but I think I know why that happened and have already updated the code to hopefully prevent that. {% include footnote.html footnote="I was only checking 1 byte of the recieved data at the time, so the key release event probably just arrived at the same time as something else and got dropped.
 I'm using TCP for this, which isn't apparently is not message based, so assuming that every 1 byte sent will corrospond to 1 byte receieved was foolish of me.
 I've since updated the protocol to actually be message based to patch that particular hole." %} I'm not sure if this solution will work with *IIDX INFINITAS* since I am using an emulated DS4, but I assume that means it will support DirectInput so hopefully it'd work.
 There's always [this program](https://github.com/wcko87/bm-input-display) that can apparently keybind a controller for use with *INFINITAS* as well, so I guess we can just slap workarounds on top of workarounds and